07 - Create your agent loop workflow

-In this module we will create and configure a conversational Agent Loop workflow that will allow the user an interactive chat experience when trying to resolve operational issues at Contoso.
+In this module we will create and configure a conversational Agent Loop workflow that will allow the user an interactive chat experience when resolving operational issues.

 Create Agent Workflow